 "It's good to see you again, too, Professor," Jean's father said, as he shook the other man's hand.
 "This is our daughter, Jean.
 Jean, this is Professor Xavier," her father added as he gestured between them.

 "Ah yes, Ms. Grey.
 It's a pleasure to make your acquaintance at last.
 I've heard much about you," Professor Xavier said as he rolled his chair toward her.
-One of the other men, a tall, lanky sort in a tan suit that looked like he couldn't possibly be less comfortable and with oddly dark red sunglasses reached out and helped the Professor pivot slightly so that he could face Jean better.
+One of the other men, a tall, lanky sort in a tan suit and with strange dark red sunglasses reached out and helped the Professor pivot slightly so he could face Jean better.
 The professor for his part simply held out his hand.

-Jean stood there for a second, torn between her parent's training to be polite always, especially to the handicapped, and her resentment at being sent here.
-Eventually, her parent's training won out and she shook the professor's proffered hand.
+Jean stood there for a second, torn between her parent's training to always be polite and her resentment at being sent here.
+Eventually, her parent's training won out, and she shook the professor's proffered hand.
 "Thank you, sir, but I'm not really sure why I'm here," she replied.
 "I was doing just fine in my old school."

-"Um, didn't you blow up your school's gym?" another one of the men asked.
-He was even lankier than the one in sunglasses, with spiked hair that somehow managed to be dyed a translucent blue.
+"Um, didn't you blow up your school's gym?" one of the boys asked.
+He was even lankier than the one in sunglasses, with spiked hair he had dyed a translucent blue.
 He wore a black t-shirt with a band logo on it that Jean didn't recognize and a pair of jeans so ragged that Jean expected them to fall apart right in front of her eyes.
 "Not that I'm criticizing," he hastened to add.
 "Blowing up a gym is awesome!
 But I don't think I'd call it as 'doing just fine,' personally.
 I dunno, maybe that's just me.
-You think that's just me, Hank?" he asked the third member of their group, a giant of a man who looked exactly like someone had shaved a gorilla, and stuffed him into a t-shirt that read "Einstein is Awesome-stein."
+You think that's just me, Hank? he asked the third member of their group, a giant of a man who looked exactly like someone had shaved a gorilla, and stuffed him into a t-shirt that read "Einstein is Awesome-stein."
 His cargo pants, at least, were in better shape than his friend's jeans.

-"I wasn't paying attention, but I'm pretty sure that's just you, Bobby," Hank answered as he ran his gorilla-fingers through his odd blue-black hair.
+"I was not paying attention, but I am pretty sure that's just you, Bobby," Hank answered as he ran his gorilla-fingers through his odd blue-black hair.
 "That always seems to be the most accurate deduction whenever you open your mouth, is it not Warren?" he asked the fifth and final member of the group.